John Lambert (composer): Biography

 John Arthur Neil Lambert was born at Maidenhead.
 After obtaining a post at the Royal College of Music, he lived at Brighton for the rest of his life, where he shared a house with organist Timothy Bond.
 He died in Brighton from liver cancer.

 Music career

 Lambert studied at the Royal Academy of Music, and then at the Royal College of Music.
 He studied with Nadia Boulanger privately in Paris; that study ended in 1953.

 In 1958 Lambert was named Music Director at the Old Vic theatre; he retained that post until 1962, when he accepted a post as Professor of Composition at the Royal College of Music.
 At the Royal College he established a dedicated experimental music group.

 Lambert taught many students who went on to become noted in their own right, including Oliver Knussen, Antony Cooke, Mark-Anthony Turnage, Simon Bainbridge, Gabriel Jackson and Julian Anderson.
-He also taught Javier Álvarez, Gary Carpenter, David Fanshawe, Jonathan Lloyd, Carlos Miranda and Barrington Pheloung.
+He also taught Javier Álvarez, Gary Carpenter, David Fanshawe, Jonathan Lloyd, Carlos Miranda, Oswaldo González and Barrington Pheloung.
 The striking thing about this list is the musical diversity which is represented therein.
 Lambert retired from teaching in 1990.